garrettjwilke/ep_133_sysex_thingy/README.md

 # EP-133 MIDI SysEx Thingy

-check the `notes` folder for documentation i have found. i also left notes on wav formatting in the notes folder `notes.hmls`.
+check the `notes` folder for documentation i have found. i also left notes on wav formatting in `notes/notes.hmls`.

 ---